Skip to main content

-BMC Geriatrics is calling for submissions to our Collection on Living at home with dementia.
+BMC Geriatrics called for submissions to our Collection on Living at home with dementia.

 The World Health Organisation states that more than 55 million people live with dementia worldwide, with nearly 10 million new cases reported every year.
 Whilst dementia can occur in younger populations, it is more commonly associated with older people, but it is not an inherent consequence of aging.
 It remains one of the major causes of disability and dependency amongst older people.